ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

-A big chunky arrow like this is easier to draw and easier to think about.
+A big chunky arrow like this is easy to draw and easy to think about.
 Whenever we see one we can take for granted that there is some specific set of connections bundled up "under the hood."
 This is just like in an algebra equation where, when we see the variable 'x', we know it stands for some specific number.
 Chunky arrows are like variables for maps.

 Figures built from these chunky arrows are known as schemas.
 In moving from an explicit map to its schema, we are moving from rung 2 ("data") to rung 3 ("blueprints") on our ladder of abstractions.